loksonarius/loksonarius.github.io/content/resume.md

 interrupted.

 # Software Engineer II @ Digital Ocean (June '20 - June '22)

+## Implement feature requests for internal K8s-native app platform

+_Related Tech: Go, client-go, K8s mutating and admission webhooks, controllers_

+As part of the Platform team, I was responsible for bug fixes and new features for our deployment tooling and K8s services.
+The projects I took on included enabling log scrapping for pods by using mutating webhooks to update resource definitions with necessary sidecars and annotations, extending our controller to include reconciliation of managed Job resources, and modifying our Custom Resources and resource generation code to include versioning annotations that enabled rollbacks for app and job definitions through our CLI.
+Aside from leading those projects, I also collaborated daily with other engineers on PR reviews, RFC discussions, and fielding help-channel requests.

 ## Automate dependency vendoring and version bumps